philipostr/PDP/README.md

 # PDP
 Poorly Designed Python.
-I try to (badly) build a Python-like Interpreter from scratch in Rust
+I try to (badly) build a Python-like interpreter from scratch in Rust

 ## Documentation